HidegonSan/penis-checker/README.md

 Ported to Python by Hidegon
 If you use this, be sure to read this [original note](https://penis-checker.com/?page_id=16).
 If you have any problems, please contact me.
 We will remove it at any time.

+Note: I am currently busy, so there is no prospect of an update.